yellowdog/python-examples-templates/slurm-cluster/README.md

 # Slurm Cluster Example Template

-This directory contains simple, skeleton components for provisioning a Slurm cluster and submitting Work Requirements consisting of simple `srun` jobs.
+This directory contains simple, skeleton components for provisioning a Slurm cluster and submitting Work Requirements consisting of simple `srun` and `sbatch` Slurm jobs.

 ## Prerequisites

 Please ensure you've [installed the YellowDog Python Examples scripts](https://github.com/yellowdog/python-examples#script-installation-with-pip) and that you've set up your YellowDog account.

-At a minimum, you'll need an Application Key and Secret, and a Compute Template ID.
+1. You will need an Application Key and Secret, created within your YellowDog account.

-The Compute Template must specify the **`yd/yellowdog/yd-agent-slurm`** image family in the **Image Id** dropdown.

-## Usage

-All `yd-` commands described below should be run from within this (`slurm-cluster`) directory.
+2. You will need a Compute Requirement Template using your selected Compute Source Template(s) and Instance Type(s).
+Leave the `Images Id` property in the Compute Requirement Template blank.

 ## Configuration

-The [`config-template.toml`](config-template.toml) file in this directory contains a template for the required configuration data to run the commands below.
+The [`config-template.toml`](config-template.toml) file in this directory contains a template for the required configuration data to run the YellowDog commands below.

 First, copy **`config-template.toml`** to a new file **`config.toml`** in the same directory.

 Then, edit the following three properties in the `config.toml` file:

 1. **`key`**: Insert the Key of the YellowDog Application you wish to use
 2. **`secret`**: Insert the Secret of the YellowDog Application you wish to use
-3. **`templateId`**: The ID of the Compute Template to use for provisioning Worker Pools.
-(The ID has a form like `ydid:crt:D9C548:fa40a830-dff3-44e1-a330-8331a4a68d4a` and can be obtained from the Compute Template's page in the YellowDog Portal.)
+3. **`templateId`**: The ID or name of the Compute Template to use for provisioning Worker Pools.

 All other properties can be left at their default values.

+## Usage

+All `yd-` commands described below should be run from within this (`slurm-cluster`) directory.

 ## Provisioning a Slurm Cluster Worker Pool